A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Mathematical Realism

 Similar philosophical views have found success in the field of neuroscience, such as the work of Dam\'{a}sio in characterising consciousness \cite{Damasio1, Damasio2}.
 Instead of treating the mind and body as separate entities, one postulates an integrated system, whereby mechanisms in the body, such as internal and external stimuli, result in neurological expressions such as emotion.
 Emotion and reason are thus brought together on equal footing, since both actions are the result of comparing and evaluating a variety of stimuli, including other emotions, to arrive at a response.
 That is, from a modern perspective, just as relationships between physical objects are fundamental in characterising the intangible properties of their whole, it is the abstract relationships between faculties in the body and brain, such as interactions and stimuli, that characterise consciousness.

 The identification of phenomena with abstract descriptions, such as behaviour and interactions, was formalised in Putnam and Fodor's Functionalism \cite{Putnam,Block}.
 Functionalism provides the ability to consider indirect or `second order' explanations for the nature of objects.
-Unlike Physicalism, which identifies the nature of objects with the instances themselves that occur in the real-world, Functionalism entails the generalisation of the objects in terms of their functional behaviour.
+Unlike Physicalism, which identifies the nature of objects with the instances themselves that occur in the real world, Functionalism entails the generalisation of the objects in terms of their functional behaviour.
 These more general classes of object are identified by the features that all relevant instances of the object have in common, and so the nature of the object becomes more ubiquitous, even if more abstract.
 This may be nothing more than a semantic shift, in cases where one is at liberty to allow the definitions of certain abstractions more scope as needed (such as pain or consciousness), so that they more closely match their use in daily human endeavours.
 Further abstractions, such as `causes', an integral part of many areas of science, follow naturally.

+Colyvan, building on Quine and Putnam, argues that we must accept the existence of mathematical entities (e.g., numbers, sets) because they are indispensable to our best scientific theories (e.g., physics uses real numbers for space-time).
+This supports mathematical realism/platonism, as ontology follows from what our theories quantify (ie as 'bound variables') \cite{Colyvan}.

+In this work, Mathematical Realism only diverges from Colyvan's Platonism by inclusion of an external realm, positing a separate universe for abstracts rather than embedding them in physical theories.
 Taken on its own, Functionalism represents a deprecated metaphysic, insufficient for a complete account of internal states of a physical system \cite{Searle}, and is therefore commonly employed simultaneously with another metaphysic (such as Physicalism).
-By not providing for a `real' or material existence independent of an object's functional behaviour, a bare Functional philosophy is not wholly suitable for describing the process of physics, which involves identifying material objects whilst projected upon them an Ansatz from some (abstract) theory.
+By not providing for a `real' or material existence independent of an object's functional behaviour, a bare Functional philosophy is not wholly suitable for describing the process of physics, which involves identifying material objects while projecting upon them an \textit{Ansatz} from some (abstract) theory.